jamietre/ImageMapster/.github/PULL_REQUEST_TEMPLATE.md

+# IMPORTANT

-# IMPORTANT: Please do not create a Pull Request without creating an issue first
+Please do not create a Pull Request without creating an issue first.

 ## Before Submitting a Pull Request